bethsutton/formula-1-season-tracker/README.md

 ## Technologies

-> This app was built using React, Tailwind CSS, and DaisyUI. is app uses the Formula One API to fetch the latest driver data and race results.
+> This app was built using React, Tailwind CSS, and DaisyUI.
+It uses the Formula One API to fetch the latest driver data and race results.

 ## Usage